Skip to footer content

 How to Use a Document Scanner SDK in a .NET MAUI Application

-3. Capture Photo Frame using MediaPicker.CapturePhotoAsync method.
+3. Capture a photo using the MediaPicker.CapturePhotoAsync method.

-4. Convert the Captured Photo to Stream.
+4. Convert the captured photo to a Stream.

 6. Perform OCR using the IronTesseract Read method.

-7. Display the Document Text using the OcrResult Text property.
+7. Display the document text using the OcrResult Text property.

 IronOCR - The C# OCR Library

 IronOCR is a cutting-edge Optical Character Recognition (OCR) software developed by Iron Software, LLC, designed to accurately and efficiently convert images and scanned documents into editable text.
-OCR technology has revolutionized the way businesses handle document processing, making it easier to extract valuable information from various sources such as scanned documents, PDFs, and images.
+OCR technology has revolutionized how businesses handle document processing, making it easier to extract valuable information from various sources such as scanned documents, PDFs, and images.

 IronOCR stands out among OCR solutions due to its advanced features, robust performance, and ease of integration.
-Whether you're a developer looking to incorporate OCR features into your applications or a business seeking to streamline data-generated document management processes, IronOCR offers a comprehensive solution.
+Whether you're a developer looking to incorporate OCR features into your applications or a business seeking to streamline document management processes, IronOCR offers a comprehensive solution.

 Key Features of IronOCR